codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 %}

 This concludes the basic build for the example application.
 Codefresh offers several more capabilities than the ones shown here.
-If you have an application that has a more complex build process than a single Dockerfile, you should instead spend some time to read the [YAML documentation]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).
+You can read more about pipelines in the [YAML documentation]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).

 ## Storing Docker images in Codefresh